sdv-dev/SDV/docs/user_guides/single_table/predefined_constraints.rst

 Unique Constraint
 ~~~~~~~~~~~~~~~~~

-Sometimes a table may have a column that isn't the primary key, but still needs
+Sometimes a table may have a column that is not the primary key, but still needs
 to be unique throughout the table.
 In some cases, there may even be a collection
-of columns in which each unique combination of their values can only show up once
+of columns for which each unique combination of their values can only show up once
 in the table.
 The ``Unique`` constraint enforces that the provided column(s) at
-most have one instance of each possible value in the synthetic data.
+most have one instance of each possible combination of values in the synthetic data.

+As an example, let us apply this constraint to the ``employee_id`` and ``company``
+columns, since the ``employee_id`` should be unique for each ``company``.

 To use this constraint, we must make an instance and provide: